Madman Fulton: Major League Wrestling (2018)

-Impact Wrestling
+Impact Wrestling (2019–2024)

 Ohio Versus Everything (2019–2020)

-On the March 22, 2019 episode of Impact!, Southwick made his debut for Impact Wrestling under the ring name Madman Fulton as the newest member of oVe.
+On the March 22, 2019 episode of Impact!, Southwick made his debut for Impact Wrestling under the ring name "Madman Fulton" as the newest member of oVe.
 He attacked Rich Swann and revealed an oVe shirt after taking off his jacket.
 Fulton made his in-ring debut on the April 5 episode of Impact! by teaming with oVe leader Sami Callihan to defeat Swann and Willie Mack in a tag team match.
 Fulton wrestled his first singles match for the promotion on the April 19 episode of Impact!, in which he defeated Tommy Dreamer.
 Fulton was mainly used as oVe's bodyguard and often teamed with them in six-man and eight-man tag team matches.
 At A Night You Can't Mist, Fulton teamed with Dave Crist and Jake Crist against The Rascalz in a losing effort.
 At Bash at the Brewery, the trio lost to Rich Swann, Tessa Blanchard and Willie Mack in a six-person tag team match.
 Fulton would then team with Jake Crist to take on Brian Cage and Tessa Blanchard in a losing effort at Prelude to Glory.

 Fulton made his pay-per-view debut for Impact at the Bound for Glory event on October 20, 2019, where he participated in the Call Your Shot Gauntlet match, which he failed to win.
 At No Surrender, Fulton defeated Acey Romero, Brian Cage, Crash Jaxon and Willie Mack in a Hoss Fight Scramble.
 In early 2020, Fulton would engage in a feud with Ken Shamrock, which culminated in a match between the two at Hard To Kill, which Fulton lost.
 At Sacrifice, Fulton teamed with Dave Crist to take on XXXL (Acey Romero and Larry D) in a losing effort.
 At the Rebellion special, Fulton, Dave Crist and Jake Crist lost to Crazzy Steve, Rhino and Tommy Dreamer in a six-man tag team match.
 Later at the event, Sami Callihan ended his association with the group by attacking them during their interference in his match against Ken Shamrock.
 On the May 12 episode of Impact!, Fulton participated in a tournament to determine the #1 contender for the Impact World Championship, losing to Hernandez in the opening round.
 On the May 19 episode of Impact!, after Dave Crist lost to Crazzy Steve, Fulton attacked Dave Crist and Jake Crist and announced that he was quitting oVe, thus disbanding the group.